Cross-domain Compositing with Pretrained Diffusion Models: Method

 where $M_b$ is the blending mask.
-As in ILVR this operator is used for guidance, but we add local control over the guidance strength by introducing a mask $M_t$ into \cref{eq:ILVR}:
+Following ILVR, we would also like to enable different conditioning-stop times in each region.
+This is done by introducing a `time-mask' $M_t$ into \cref{eq:ILVR}:

-For the blending mask $M_b$ and the time mask $M_t$, we use:
+where $M_t$ is set to $0$ in regions for which $t < T_{stop}$.
+Formally, the blending mask $M_b$ and the time mask $M_t$ are defined as:

-where $T$ is the total number of diffusion steps.
-For example, $T_{in}=0.2, T_{out}=1$ perform the ILVR-guidance for 20\% of the diffusion steps inside the mask and 100\% outside.
-Introducing this time-schedule separation grants control over the strength of ILVR per region, allowing the user to adjust the fidelity-realism trade-off per region, while additionally controlling the amount of ILVR per region by setting the values $N_{in}, N_{out}$.
-This control method may also be applied to latent diffusion models \cite{rombach2022high} if the latent space has spatial consistency with the pixel space.
-In such cases, low-pass-filtering in latent space is equivalent to filtering in the pixel space.
+where $T$ is the total number of diffusion steps and $T_{in}$, $T_{out}$ define the fraction of steps that should use the ILVR condition in each region.
+For example, $T_{in}=0.2, T_{out}=1$ would result in applying ILVR guidance for 20\% of the diffusion steps inside the mask and 100\% outside.
+This per-region parameter separation allows for local control over the fidelity-realism trade-off, independently within each area of the image.
+We note that this control may also be applied to latent diffusion models \cite{rombach2022high} if the latent space has spatial consistency with the pixel space.
+In such cases, we can simply apply low-pass filtering in latent space.

-\textbf{Overcoming the aliasing artifacts.} As mentioned, we find that for pixel space diffusion models, such as Guided Diffusion \cite{dhariwal2021diffusion}, the proposed method induces unnatural artifacts on the resulting image.
-In latent-space diffusion models this effect is less observed, we theorize that this is due to the latent decoder's abilities to cope with such effects.
-To mitigate this limitation, we propose two methods.
+\textbf{Overcoming the aliasing artifacts.} As noted, we find that for pixel space diffusion models (\eg, Guided Diffusion \cite{dhariwal2021diffusion}) this method induces unnatural, wave-like artifacts on the resulting image.
+To mitigate them, we propose two alternatives that aim to remove the sharp boundaries in the noise statistics.

-First, we propose to apply \cref{eq:blend} and \cref{eq:maskedILVR} in $\hat{x}_0$-space instead of $x_t$.
-By doing so, the low-pass filter $\phi$ is applied only to the image and not to the noise.
-This method solves the aliasing effect by maintaining the appropriate noise levels for each timestep.
+As a first alternative, we propose to apply the ILVR blending steps (\ie, \cref{eq:blend,eq:maskedILVR}) in the approximated $\hat{x}_0$-space instead of $x_t$.
+When doing so, the low-pass filter $\phi$ is applied only to the image and not to the noise, which can then be added to the image post-blending.
+This ensures that no sharp edges are existent in the noise map, maintains the appropriate noise levels for each timestep, and successfully overcomes the artifacts.